 - Courses in world music and the opportunity to play in Balinese gamelan and West African (Ghanan) drumming ensembles.

 - Opportunities to travel overseas while participating in international choir tours.
 The LMU Concert Choir most recently toured France (Paris, Versailles, Normandy) in June, 2015.
 Previous tours included one in Italy (Lucca, Venice, Rome) in 2010 and another in Germany and Austria (Munich, Salzburg, Vienna) in 2012.
+An upcoming tour is planned for England and France in 2019.

 - A professional guitar concert series presented throughout the year and the annual LMU Guitar Festival held in March.
 Over the past decade the guitar series has featured many internationally acclaimed classical guitarists, lutenists, and other string instrument specialists.
 Many of these performers also presented master classes for LMU student guitarists.
+The 2018 festival will feature Martha Masters, Ryan Ayres, and Dmitri Illarionov.

 - Opportunities for voice majors in the Sinatra Opera Workshop to receive financial assistance to study and perform during summer months with festivals in Europe, including the Operafestival di Roma and the Frost School of Music Salzburg Summer Festival, when accepted by the festival through auditions.
 Singers have also trained in acting and appeared in major operatic roles during the summer with the Hawaii Performing Arts Festival when accepted by audition.